netscaler/netscaler-k8s-ingress-controller/deployment/README.md

 Citrix Ingress Controller available in two different  format.
 ```
 	1) Citrix Ingress Controller:
-		This is just a micor service which monitors the Kubernetes and can configure the north South Netsclaer
+		This is just a micro service which monitors the Kubernetes and configure NetSclaer
 		coresponding yaml: citrix-k8s-ingress-controller.yaml
 	2) CPX with inbuilt Ingress Controller:
-		CPX with a builtin Citrix Ingress Controller which configures the CPX itself.
-CPX acts as a N-S loadbalancer which sits in kubernetes itself.
+		CPX with a builtin Citrix Ingress Controller configures the CPX itself.
+CPX runs as pod and does N-S load balancing.
 		coresponding yaml: citrix-k8s-cpx-ingress.yml
 ```